tomaszstachera/ts-free-multicloud-k8s/README.md

 - Terraform version v1.4.5 (for example using [tfenv](https://github.com/tfutils/tfenv) )
 - kubectl [installed](https://kubernetes.io/docs/tasks/tools/)

-## The only code that will perform this excercise:
+## The only code that will perform this exercise:

 ```bash
 terraform init